uht11/JavaScript_Projects/README.md

 # My JavaScript Projects
-This repository contains a collection of my JavaScript projects.
-The projects cover a variety of topics, including:
+This repository contains a collection of my JavaScript projects that i completed while learning modern javascripts.
+The projects cover a variety of topics and difficulties , including:

 Web development: I have created several web applications using JavaScript.